josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 ### Defining providers

-A dependency can't always be created by the default method of instantiating a class.
+A dependency cannot always be created by the default method of instantiating a class.
 You learned about some other methods in [Dependency Providers](guide/dependency-injection-providers).
 The following `HeroOfTheMonthComponent` example demonstrates many of the alternatives and why you need them.
-It's visually simple: a few properties and the logs produced by a logger.
+It is visually simple: a few properties and the logs produced by a logger.

 <div class="lightbox">